rubocode/frontier.nvim/doc/design/strategy.md

-If you don't supply a customization inside the theme, a default implementation using your standardized (internal abstraction) color map — placed in the _map_ folder of the theme — will do the necessary mapping into the highlight groups.
+If you don't supply a customization inside the theme, a default implementation using your standardized (internal abstraction) color map — placed in the _map_ folder of the theme — will facilitate the necessary mapping into the highlight groups.
 In fact, it is better to allow the default to do the work except in very special cases.
 This turned out to be a blessing that enabled better consistency and at the same time minimized redundancy and lowered complexity.
 It made it easier to move from start to finish in creating a colorscheme.
+This facility emerged after multiple cycles with the custom profiles and maps had been accomplished.

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**